apache/tvm-rfcs/rfcs/xxxx-collage.md

 kernels would be very valuable.
 The paper prototype produces such a visualization but we've lost that functionality in the transition to 'v2'.

 ## Appendix H: FAQ

 - **Are you deprecating `FuseOps`?** No. `FuseOps` will be run along with all the other Relay passes on the TVM partitions (ie all Relay expressions not partitioned onto a BYOC backend).
 - **Are you deprecating the BYOC `partition_for_<toolchain>` functions?** No. Collage does not yet have a way to handle any global passes invoked before partitioning in those functions.
 Those functions are still the best approach for users who cannot tolerate long search/tuning times.
 - **Can I use Collage for optimizing layout?
 Device placement?
 Quantization strategy?** No. Collage only explores partitionings, and cannot currently explore rewrites.
 Though Collage could allow sub-graphs to be rewritten as part of a partitioning choice (eg to insert `device_copy` nodes on inputs and outputs), there's little utility to doing so since Collage won't be able to measure the effect of those rewrites on the overall model latency after further downstream passes (eg to collapse unnecessary `device_copy` nodes).
 These sorts of global optimization problems can be tackled by additional analysis passes before `CollagePartitioner`.
 - **Won't this increase tuning time?** Yes.
 Collage will explore significantly more candidate partitions, and for the TVM backend the resulting kernels will themselves require schedule tuning.
 - **Does this clash with the UMA proposal?** No. Though Collage takes over partitioning, it can still greatly benefit from the UMA proposal to better organize all the BYOC extension points.
 Any changes made by the UMA project should be easy to account for in Collage.
 - **Why replace the existing `MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/
   `PartitionGraph` passes?** Those passes don't allow us to represent the search space over all partitionings.
 - **Why not just build on `DFPattern`s instead of introducing the PartitionRule family?** We actually started in that direction but found the complexity overwhelming.
 We believe it's best to keep `DFPattern`s focussed on the simple and common case of deterministically matching specific sub-expressions.
+- **Why should partitioning have anything to do with fusion?** For efficiency Collage should only explore candidate partitions which roughly match kernel boundaries.
+This means Collage's partitioning rules need to roughly predict the fusion rules of each backend, TVM included.

+## Appendix G: Representing Collage 'backends'

+The paper introduced an explicit representation for 'backends'.
+In this design we've chosen to merge this notion back into the existing `Target` machinery:
+- All the backends we know of are dependent on a family of `Target`s.
+For example, `TensorRT` obviously only applies to CUDA targets, `DNNL` only applies to CPU targets, and so on.
+- So it seems most natural to just extend `TargetKind`s with the ability to specify a particular BYOC toolchain, and allow the user to supply as many `Target`s as needed to cover all the BYOC toolchains they'd like to include in the Collage search.
+- There's then two subtleties which are easy to handle:
+  - A `Target` which is specific about it's BYOC toolchain should be considered a refinement of the same `Target` without any such detail.
+  - The user may supply multiple `Target`s for the same `DLDeviceType`.
+There's a few places in device planning where the `DLDeviceType` to `Target` mapping needs to choose the least-refined `Target`.